minorg/minorgordon.net/_posts/2021-08-19-standing-desk.md

 I've yet to own a standing desk that's actually built for that purpose.
 My current home office desk is a steel utility shelf, like the kind people put in their garages.
 I found a model that's wide enough to accommodate two monitors.
 The next shelf down has my keyboard and mouse.
 I can't see my hands when I'm working, but I've gotten used to that.

 While I'm working I stand on a Gorilla Grip mat.
 It's firm enough that my feet don't sink into it, but still forces me to adjust my posture occasionally, which is good.
 I've also learned that I need to wear shoes with proper support, and not house shoes.

+The switch from sitting to standing has worked well for me.
+I rarely have to deal with back pain any more.
+I feel like my posture has improved.
+I can stand for hours at a time, though I usually try to break up the standing with other activities.
+I'll walk around while I'm on the phone, or sit and read.
+I believe the back pain largely stemmed from working with a keyboard, so I stand if I'm going to be typing a lot.